openindus/oi-firmware/docs/source/projects/oidemo_io.rst

 ====================

 .. warning::
-    This section is obsolete, we will update it for version 2.X.X shortly.
+    This section is obsolete, we will update it shortly for version 2.X.X.

 Goals
 -----